Rigid Cystoscopy (Male)

 What is a rigid cystoscopy?

-A procedure to visually examine the bladder and urethra using a rigid scope.
+A procedure to visually examine the inside of the bladder and urethra using a rigid scope.

-To diagnose and treat problems in the bladder and urethra.
+To diagnose and treat problems such as bladder tumors, stones, or obstruction.

 If you have any feedback, please get in touch.